 However, Buric cautioned that there is no conclusive evidence that MBIs can treat these illnesses and that research is still lacking.
 “More needs to be done to understand these effects in greater depth, for example, how they compare with other healthy interventions like exercise or nutrition.”

 While there has been a general sense of how MBIs affect human brains, this new study gives a deeper understanding of their impact on a molecular level.
 And highlighting a “hard science” approach might be more appealing to some skeptics.

-The National Institutes of Health (NIH) also published its own survey of American usage of MBIs between 2002 and 2012, utilizing data from nearly 90,000 people.
+The also published its own survey of American usage of MBIs between 2002 and 2012, utilizing data from nearly 90,000 people.
 One of their key findings was yoga practice for individuals aged 18-44 nearly doubled, growing from approximately 5-10 percent.

 At the same time, the American Psychological Association reported a continuing rise in stress level by generation — with millennials and Gen Xers indicating significantly higher levels of stress than their parents.

 What is clear from all this data is that, without proper treatment, stress levels — particularly for younger and marginalized Americans — will continue to rise, possibly leading to deteriorating health.

 As these groups seek out new treatments, pressure will mount on the medical community to research the potential benefits of these nontraditional treatments, including MBIs.